ryang3d/RTSP-Timelapse-Creator/README.md

 ### 📊 **Sessions Tab**
 - **View all sessions** with metadata (type, date, size, snapshot count)
+- **Download timelapse videos** from any session with generated videos
 - **Delete individual sessions** or run bulk cleanup
 - **Storage statistics** showing total usage and quotas
 - **Manual cleanup** to remove old sessions and orphaned files